Boston Beer (NYSE:SAM) Shares Gap Up to $511.05

 The Boston Beer Company, Inc. (NYSE:SAM) shares gapped up prior to trading on Tuesday .
 The stock had previously closed at $511.05, but opened at $529.32.
 Boston Beer shares last traded at $525.67, with a volume of 668 shares trading hands.

 Several analysts recently issued reports on the stock.
-UBS Group cut their price target on shares of Boston Beer from $775.00 to $700.00 and set a “buy” rating on the stock in a report on Friday, October 22nd.
+Cowen raised shares of Boston Beer from an “underperform” rating to a “market perform” rating and upped their price target for the company from $400.00 to $500.00 in a report on Monday, December 6th.
+MKM Partners cut their price target on shares of Boston Beer from $530.00 to $475.00 and set a “neutral” rating on the stock in a report on Friday, October 22nd.
+Royal Bank of Canada dropped their target price on shares of Boston Beer from $1,134.00 to $627.00 and set an “outperform” rating on the stock in a report on Thursday, September 9th.
+UBS Group dropped their target price on shares of Boston Beer from $775.00 to $700.00 and set a “buy” rating on the stock in a report on Friday, October 22nd.
 They noted that the move was a valuation call.
-TheStreet cut shares of Boston Beer from a “b-” rating to a “c” rating in a report on Monday, October 25th.
-Citigroup dropped their target price on shares of Boston Beer from $854.00 to $618.00 and set a “neutral” rating on the stock in a report on Wednesday, September 8th.
-The Goldman Sachs Group dropped their target price on shares of Boston Beer from $875.00 to $750.00 and set a “neutral” rating on the stock in a report on Wednesday, August 25th.
-Finally, Cowen raised shares of Boston Beer from an “underperform” rating to a “market perform” rating and increased their target price for the stock from $400.00 to $500.00 in a report on Monday, December 6th.
+Finally, Evercore ISI dropped their target price on shares of Boston Beer from $950.00 to $700.00 and set an “outperform” rating on the stock in a report on Thursday, September 9th.
 One analyst has rated the stock with a sell rating, seven have given a hold rating and seven have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the company presently has an average rating of “Hold” and an average target price of $782.40.

 The firm’s 50-day moving average price is $493.80 and its 200 day moving average price is $666.23.
 The firm has a market cap of $6.45 billion, a P/E ratio of 66.53 and a beta of 0.70.